Contributed by: PhillipB, FreeTaxUSA Agent, Tax Pro

 How do I report royalty income from self-employment on a tax return?

 Royalty income from active work in a trade or business should be reported on Schedule C as self-employment income.
+This usually will only include royalty income from creative intellectual properties, but royalty income from resources may be self-employment income if the landowner is also involved in the resource extraction business on their land.

 To report royalty income from self-employment, follow this menu path: Income > Business Income (Schedule C).